 That’s of course deplorable for a top tourist destination, the ASEAN integration, world economic trade, and moreover, for a country that has poured so much money already in attracting and employing English teachers.

-What’s interesting about the article are the remarks of the Thai Minister of Education, which give us all the reasons why Thailand doesn’t succeed to improve English proficiency among the Thai, and why it will not succeed if it continues like this.
+What’s interesting about the article are the remarks of the Thai Minister of Education, which give us just about all the reasons why Thailand doesn’t succeed to improve English proficiency among the Thai, and why it will not succeed if it continues like this.

 Thailand is a country of appearances, things need to look good, no matter what the price, and it looks good if there are foreign English teachers, despite the fact that there’s simply no real will to actually learn English.
 And why should they?
-Thailand is doing well, year after year, the tourists keep coming, the exports and economy keep growing, and it’s hard to convey the message of “We need to be more proficient English” in such a scenario.
+Thailand is doing well, year after year, the tourists keep coming, exports and economy keep growing, and it’s hard to convey the message of “We need to be more proficient English” in such a scenario.

 The problems with learning English in Thailand are deeply rooted, it needs a complete change of attitude of the Thai people, and the statements of the Minister of Education don’t give any hope for any change at all.
 Just screaming that you want more teachers and pumping billions in English teaching programs will simply not do the job.
-It’s a waste of time and money.
+It’s a disgraceful waste of time and money.